mwbowers/mwbowers.github.io/manuals/enhancements/enhancing-ui/user-client-scripting.md

 Notes:
 1. The only required parameter is the first one: `key`.
 2. `key` is a string representation of one of these [AidKey](/reference/asna-qsys-expo/expo-model/aid-key.html).
-3. There are two exceptions: AidKey.PageUp is represented by `PgUp` and AidKey.PageDown by `PgDn`.
+3. There are two exceptions: AidKey.PageUp is represented by `"PgUp"` and AidKey.PageDown by `"PgDn"`.
 4. The parameters: `focusElementName`, `fieldValue`, `virtualRowCol` are optional.
 5. Calling `pushKey` runs code to prepare submission (setting internal input-hidden elements to values expected by the server - i.e. feedback information). `pushKey` saves the Page as an image in [Session storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) entries to be used by `WINDOW` (modal display background image) on subsequent pages.
 Lastly, `pushKey` prepares an animation to show a *Wait* cursor while the request is serviced.
 6. `pushKey` can be called at any time (in addition to Menu option's `click` handlers).